xaur/notes/proposal-process.md

 ### draft, feedback, promotion and vote

 - [ ] write proposal draft [in Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and post it as [gist](https://gist.github.com/) ([gist help](https://help.github.com/en/articles/about-gists))
-  * for RFP-like proposals, consider including a deadline for participants to make their submissions
+  * for RFP-like proposals, include a deadline for participants to make their submissions and also any rules that they must adhere to
 - [ ] share the draft link in #proposals room
 - [ ] never assume that a lot of people read chats
 - [ ] minimize initial review round, minimize discussion not recorded on Politeia